jason-airst/Spatial-predictors-of-human-black-bear-interactions/README.md

-# Data modelled in "Spatial predictors of human-black bear (Ursus americanus) interactions in Nova Scotia, Canada"
+# Data using in "Spatial predictors of human-black bear (Ursus americanus) interactions in Nova Scotia, Canada"
 ## By: Jason I. Airst and Tricia B. Fleming

 ## All the data collect from Nova Scotia's Biodiversity Investigation Reporting system can be found in the following files: